 Overlooking the Bay of Amaro and Pico Mountain, this small design hotel was built with sustainability in mind, boasting a cliff-side spa and yoga studio, traditional restaurant, and breathtaking infinity pool.

-Today, another ferry brings us from Sao Roque do Pico to Sao Jorge, our base for the next two days.
-Long and narrow in shape, the island's rugged topography is the result of volcanic activity, which created its tall, surrounding cliffs and coastal erosions known as fajas.
+Today, another ferry brings to São Jorge, our base for the next two days.
+Long and narrow in shape, the island's rugged topography is the result of volcanic activity, which created its tall, surrounding cliffs and coastal erosions known as fajãs.
 The fertile plains and unique microclimates created by these fajãs make for excellent growing conditions, including some of the best coffee in Portugal.

 Our short hike this afternoon skirts the coast on our way north to Portal.
-Afterwards, we are treated to a lesson in Sao Jorge's most iconic export: cheese.
-Known as the best in all of Portugal, the island's cheddar-style queijo - made using milk from the thousands of happy cows that call Sao Jorge home - was created out of necessity for the island's sailors, who needed a hearty food staple that could survive for months at sea.
-We sample the acclaimed cheeses before returning to check into our hotel in Velas and enjoy a delicious dinner and another restful evening in the Azores.
+Afterwards, we are treated to a lesson in São Jorge's most iconic export: cheese.
+Known as the best in all of Portugal, the island's cheddar-style queijo — made using milk from the thousands of happy cows that call São Jorge home — was created out of necessity for the island's sailors, who needed a hearty food staple that could survive for months at sea.
+We sample the acclaimed cheeses before returning to Velas for a short rest before a delicious dinner and another restful evening in the Azores.

 A series of modern, whitewashed apartments comprise this Sao Jorge mountainside property, complete with a restaurant, gym, outdoor swimming pool, and views of the ocean and islands.

-Our hike today is one of the highlights of our journey, bringing us along the spine of the island from Serra do Topo to Faja dos Cubres.
-The dramatic scenery here alternates from dense woodlands and high heathers to deep ravines, at one point approaching the town of Faja da Caldeira de Santo Cristo, with its pretty white church.
-We pass by a series of now-abandoned faja villages, traveling mostly downhill while enjoying views of the coast and the Terceira and Graciosa islands.
+Our hike today is one of the highlights of our journey, bringing us along the spine of the island from Serra do Topo to Fajã dos Cubres.
+The dramatic scenery here alternates from dense woodlands and high heathers to deep ravines.
+We pass by a series of now abandoned fajã villages, traveling mostly downhill while enjoying views of the coast and the Terceira and Graciosa islands.

-Our efforts on the trail this morning are rewarded with a refreshing dip in a natural lagoon and a picnic lunch along the route before reaching our destination.
+Our efforts on the trail this morning are rewarded with a refreshing dip in a natural lagoon and lunch in a small, traditional restaurant.

-Tonight, you are free to explore Velas and enjoy dinner on your own at one of the town's delightful, regional restaurants.
+Tonight, you are free to explore Velas and enjoy dinner on your own at one of the town's delightful restaurants.

 Return to Sao Miguel